 The Bolsheviks, through the Congress of Soviets, performed many “miracles.”
 They immediately got Russia out of the barbaric first World War — at great cost, sadly.
 They smashed the bars of the “prisonhouse of nations,” as the Russian Empire was known, granting the right to self-determination to all subjugated peoples.
 They stemmed the tide of the anti-semitic pogroms that had been virulent under Tsar Nicholas II.

-As the basis for all other changes they made, the Bolsheviks changed the mode of production.
+As the basis for all other changes they made, the Bolsheviks instituted workers’ democracy and began the transition to a socialist mode of production.
 They placed Russia’s productive forces under the democratic control of the workers and seized land and wealth from the aristocrats.
 They stripped the vampires of their fangs.

 Women were granted full legal equality with men, with the recognition that laws and decrees were insufficient and only the beginning.
 Patriarchal property laws were abolished.
 The Bolsheviks began to socialize social-reproductive labor by creating communal nurseries, kitchens, and laundries.
 Abortion was made legal and available on demand.
 Mothers were granted paid maternity leave before and after birth.
 Laws against homosexuality were struck down and same-sex marriage was made legal.
 Free, universal education brought increased literacy and led to a cultural explosion.
 The revolution ushered in “a change in the soul, as Lunacharsky might put it, as much as in the factory,” as China Miéville wrote in October: The Story of the Russian Revolution.

-Most fundamentally, as the basis for all other changes they made, the Bolsheviks changed the mode of production.
+Most fundamentally, as the basis for all other changes they made, the Bolsheviks instituted workers’ democracy and began the transition to a socialist mode of production.
 They placed Russia’s productive forces under the democratic control of the workers and seized land and wealth from the aristocrats.
 They stripped the vampires of their fangs.

 Then, under the pressures of isolation, war, civil war, invasion by 14 countries, a decimated working class, and the nation’s inability to produce enough to meet its needs under these circumstances, the revolution faltered.
 And far too soon, the revolution and all its miracles were reversed.
 As Bolshevism was turned on its head, the Bolsheviks who led the revolution were systematically murdered.